rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 they would all happen before the stream was even available.

-Instead, we leave `get_messages` as a regular function that returns a stream, and we spawn a task to handle the async `sleep` calls.
+Instead, we leave `get_messages` as a regular function that returns a stream, and we spawn a task to владение the async `sleep` calls.

 > Note: Calling `spawn_task` in this way works because we already set up our
 > runtime; had we not, it would cause a panic.
 Other implementations choose